 The Wheat Variety Master List, is the primary output of the classification system and is the foundation for wheat quality management in Australia.

 Wheat quality refers to the performance of grain to meet the requirements of its use in flour milling, breads, noodles, cereals, pasta or animal feed.
 Quality is determined by the genetic attributes of the variety grown and the environmental conditions during crop growth.

 Board and Staff

 Wheat Quality Australia is managed by Hugh Robertson, Executive Officer, who oversees the administrative needs of the organisation.
-The Wheat Quality Australia Board, comprising of Don Plowman (Chair), Malcolm Finlayson (Director) and Kim Halbert (Director), provides strategic direction and guidance.
+The Wheat Quality Australia Board, comprising of Terry Enright (Chair), Malcolm Finlayson, Rebecca Reardon and Stuart Richardson provides strategic direction and guidance.
 Jennifer Hindmarsh is the Company Secretary and Tanya Plain is the Data Administrator.

 The Wheat Classification Council consists of industry members nominated by users of the classification service and is chaired by Dr Don Plowman.
 These carefully selected members have all been appointed by the Wheat Quality Australia Board to continuously improve the classification system for the benefit of whole industry.

 Three of Australia’s leading wheat experts have been appointed to Wheat Quality Australia’s Variety Classification Panel with responsibility for classification of new varieties and to provide technical leadership for the quality system in Australia.